LikeSmith/MLExample/TensorFlowExamples/TensorFlowInstallationGuide.md

 with Anaconda and wish to include other packages, feel free to do so.
 The next line switches the current environment from “base” to the new “tf” environment we just created.
 The last line installs matplotlib, a library of MatLab like plotting tools, and TQDM, a progress bar tool that is nice to have.
+The ipywidgets package allows the use of widgets in jupyter.

-## Step 3: Install TensorFlow
+## Step 3: Install Tensorflow

 It is now time!
-We will use the recommended method of installing TensorFlow, that is through pip rather than conda.
+We will use the recommended method of installing Tensorflow, that is through pip rather than conda.
 Make sure you are in the “tf” environment and type the following comman: